nhatminhtrange/Final-Project-ML-in-geosciences/README.md

 # 🧠 Wavefield Prediction Using Neural Networks

 This project demonstrates a data-driven approach to predict seismic wavefields using artificial neural networks (ANNs).
-Instead of repeatedly solving wave equations (e.g., via FDTD), we use ANNs to learn the relationship between source–receiver geometry and the corresponding wavefield.
-Once trained, the network can quickly predict surface or full wavefields for arbitrary source locations.
+Instead of relying on repeated numerical simulations, a neural network is trained to directly map the source–receiver geometry to recorded wavefield responses.
+Once trained, the model can efficiently generate wavefield predictions for new source locations.

 ---

 ## 🔍 Motivation

-Forward simulations of seismic wave propagation are computationally expensive, especially in full waveform inversion (FWI) or sensitivity studies involving many sources.
-This project addresses that challenge by training a neural network on synthetic wavefield data, enabling near-instantaneous prediction of seismic responses without needing to solve the underlying PDE again.
+Seismic wavefield modeling and inversion typically require significant computational resources, especially when handling dense source arrays.
+This project explores the use of neural networks as surrogate models that can rapidly approximate surface wavefield recordings, enabling faster analysis and potential integration into real-time or near real-time applications.

 ---

 ## 🔑 Key Features

-- Uses synthetic or real wavefield data (horizontal component)
-- Includes a customizable velocity and density model with anomalies
-- Source–receiver configuration for surface acquisition
+- Works with 2D seismic data with horizontal motion components
-- **ANN predicts wavefields** based on source–receiver geometry
+- Supports arbitrary source–receiver configurations
+- Learns the mapping between **source–receiver distances** and corresponding **wavefield recordings**
-- Supports wavefield prediction for **new, unseen source locations**
+- Predicts surface wavefield for unseen source locations
-- **Input to ANN**: normalized source–receiver distances
+- **Input to ANN**: normalized source–receiver distance matrix
-- **Output from ANN**: normalized surface wavefield (flattened)
+- **Output from ANN**: normalized seismic wavefield recordings (flattened)
-- Deep feedforward network architecture:
+- Deep feedforward neural network architecture:
   `512 → ReLU → 1024 → ReLU → 2048 → ReLU → Output`
-- Implemented in **MATLAB** with Deep Learning Toolbox support
+- Implemented in **MATLAB** with Deep Learning Toolbox

 ---